patchew-project/qemu/docs/system/arm/virt.rst

 - many CPUs (up to 512 if using a GICv3 and highmem)
 - Secure-World-only devices if the CPU has TrustZone:

-  - A second PL011 UART
+  - The second PL011 UART
   - A second PL061 GPIO controller, with GPIO lines for triggering a system reset or system poweroff
   - A secure flash memory